-The financial report was authorised for issue by the Directors on 3 October 2019.
+The financial report was authorised for issue by the Directors on 30 September 2021.

-Cash and cash equivalents
+c) Cash and cash equivalents

 For the purposes of the statement of cash flows, cash includes cash on hand and in banks, and money market investments readily convertible to cash within 2 working days, net of outstanding bank overdrafts.